0m0kenny/oak/bin/bash/README_bash.md

 16) **extract_fst.sh**: is a script that extracts the mean and weighted fst scores from the slurm logs or the fstlogs if fst calculated locally.

 17) **recalc_meanfst.sh**: is a script that recalculates the mean FST score, after replacing negative values with 0.

+18) **pre_index.sh**: is a script that indexes the reference genome useful before running a multiplejob.sh script.